- Updated March 4, 2026

 7. Get Paid

-Payment is issued within 24 hours of package receipt.
+Payment is issued within 2 business days.

 How Will I Be Paid?